I’ve always been curious about NVIDIA’s GeForce Now game streaming service.

 So I upgraded to the 6-Month Founders Membership.

-RTX is only supported on a small number of games, so I wouldn’t call it a big selling point yet.
+RTX is only supported on a few games, so I wouldn’t call it a big selling point yet.
 The potential is there, definitely.
-However, don’t go purchasing a Founders Membership solely for the RTX capability.
+However, don’t purchase a Founders Membership solely for the RTX capability.

 You should buy a Founders Membership because it gets you gaming faster.

-I tried several different games (old and new) at different times.
+I tried several different games (old and new) at other times.
 On average, I waited no more than a minute to connect to a server and start playing.

 My Review: GeForce Now on the NVIDIA Shield